UK blocks Microsoft and Activision gaming deals, biggest in tech - ExBulletin

 The decision underscores Europe’s reputation as a global leader in efforts to curb the power of big tech companies.
 A day earlier, the UK government unveiled legislation that would give regulators more power to protect consumers from online fraud and fake reviews and boost digital competition.

-The UK’s decision further undermines Microsoft’s hopes that a favorable outcome could help settle a lawsuit brought by the US Federal Trade Commission.
-His trial by the FTC’s in-house judge is scheduled to begin on August 2nd.
-Meanwhile, the European Union’s decision is due for him on May 22nd.

-Activision has lashed out at the Watchdog decision, portraying it as a bad omen for UK international investors at a time when the UK economy is facing serious challenges.

-The game maker has said it intends to pursue an aggressive appeal with Microsoft, arguing that the move runs counter to Britain’s ambition to become an attractive location for technology companies.
+The California-based game maker said it would “actively cooperate” with Microsoft to appeal, arguing that the move “would run counter to the UK’s ambition” to be an attractive location for tech companies.

-Reassessing UK growth plans Global innovators large and small will note that despite all its rhetoric, the UK is apparently shutting down businesses, Activision said.
+Activision says it will “reassess the UK’s growth plans.
+Global innovators large and small will note that, despite all the rhetoric, the UK is clearly out of business.”

 Redmond, Wash.-based Microsoft also indicated it wasn’t ready to give up.